What's in a Name?

 He was one of the founders of the Fillmore Club - the same year his wife was one of the founders of the Ebell Club and its first president.

 Richard Stephens was an early merchant; whose store still operates today as Estrella Market.
-He was also Fillmore's postmaster for a time.
-He and his wife, Stella, had no children, but hosted a Christmas movie at theater for the town's children every year.
+He and his wife, Stella, never had children of their own but every Christmas hosted a free movie for the children of Fillmore.

 Clarence Arrasmith was Fillmore’s first city manager, serving from 1918-1954.
 He often wrote his city reports in a very humorous style that held the attention of the reader and made the statistics interesting.
 He was a musician and orchestra leader in the 1920s and promoted a series of programs using local talent.
 If you want to understand how the city works, visit the museum, and read his reports, still timely today.